tophat/networkjs/README.md

 ### Service: Detecting 3rd party service degraded/resolved events

 If you want to receive service stability events, you must supply an array of URL prefixes for the services you wish to track.
 This saga can be hooked into your current HTTP library.
-For each request, you feed it the request URL and the response status code, and it will emit events upon hitting given degraded/resolved thresholds.
+For each request, you feed it the request URL and the response status code, and it will emit events upon hitting the given failure threshold.

 ```javascript
 {